 Much of my work involves oratory and storytelling.
 I make a regular video series called Artbollocks Theatre, with readings of bad artist statements and press releases.
 It’s on my other blog.
 I also regularly perform Artbollocks Theatre and other readings or lectures live.
 I’m interested in physics and life sciences (and the fringe or pseudo-sciences that exist in the mainstream’s shadow), science fiction, traditional and contemporary folklore, little-known aspects of history, psychology, psychiatry, and the esoterica and Forteana of Britain, Europe and Asia.
 Sometimes I work with science or scientists.
 Sometimes I just pretend to be a scientist or expert.
 Apparently I’m quite good at it.

 I’m the author of many short stories, reviews, critical texts and two published novels (Their Heads Are Anonymous and Monkey Boys).
 Uncanny Valley: Collected Short Stories was published in 2008.
 Career Suicide— a non-fiction book about the practicalities of working as an artist— was published in October 2010.
 You can check them out and buy them from the links on the right side of every page.
-Future works include another novel and a follow up to Career Suicide.
-I know it sounds a bit odd to do a sequel to suicide.

 You can contact me using the form below: